Depression and childhood trauma are often linked.

 You are unique, one size does not fit all

 You are the expert on you and your recovery from depression is not going to look the same as anyone else’s.

-That being said, find a health professional to guide you and use caution when trying supplements suggested in some of the books and resources and websites you will find.
+Find a health professional to guide you and use caution when trying supplements suggested in some of the books and resources and websites you will find.

-Find out how the combinations are going to affect your medication and what to take if you want to taper off of antidepressants.
+Find out how the combinations are going to affect your medication and what to take if you want to taper off antidepressants.